 Each of the reception, year one and year two classes has a full-time qualified teaching assistant, who supports the class teacher.

-The children are taught by specialist teachers in some subjects such as modern foreign languages, information and communication technology, music, science and physical education.
+The children are taught by specialist teachers in some subjects such as modern foreign languages, computing, music, science and physical education.
 Pupils also have a regular swimming lesson.

 The children in the infant department have a separate playground as well as being able to use the main junior school playground and fields for their supervised playtimes.